ccoenraets/forcejs/README.md

     force-server
     ```

     This starts the ForceServer server on port 8200 and loads your sample app in your default browser.
-After authenticating against your developer org, you should see a list of employees.
+After authenticating against your developer org, you should see a list of contacts.

 ## Running in Cordova with the Mobile SDK

+To run the same application in Cordova:

 1. Install Cordova: